NBIK16001U NMR Spectroscopy

 MSc Programme in Biochemistry

 MSc Programme in Physics

 The aim of the course is for the student to learn basic density operator theory applied to nuclear magnetic resonance (NMR) spectroscopic experiments.
 This theoretical foundation will be used to analyze how various 1D and multidimensional NMR experiments can be applied for molecular identification and in the study of molecular structure and dynamics.
 Topics covered will include nuclear spin, chemical shift, scalar and dipolar couplings, relaxation, multi-dimensional spectroscopy, solid-state NMR and the NMR spectrometer.
-The concepts will be demonstrated by spectra of biological molecules such as proteins, carbohydrates and complex mixtures of metabolites.
+The concepts will be demonstrated by spectra of biological molecules such as proteins and carbohydrates.

 Having followed this course the student should have acquired the following: